georgetown-cset/eto-orca/SQL_cleaning.md

 `final_matcher.sql -> gcp-cset-projects.cset_intern_jms727.final_matcher`

-Takes the first match by order of importance: acronym_match, parentheses_match, otherwise_cleaned.
+Takes the first match by order of importance: foreign_match, acronym_match, parentheses_match, otherwise_cleaned.

-(need to add exact counts at each step)
+Exact counts:

+`otherwise_cleaned` only.
+4,007,076

+`acronym_match`, `parentheses_match`, `otherwise_cleaned`.
+3,988,654

+Also including `foreign_match`: 4,003,730 distinct values.
+Need to do a sanity check on this.
+Also fix whitespace when making `& -> and` replacements.

+So when we want the final name across all aggregated names, do another `ROW_COUNT` and get the top original result for each match.

+Also in the acronym to funder part, didn't trim trailing quotations, so need to fix that as well.

+`KETEP` (page 4-5) example of something with massive duplication - did not catch that with the current process.

+But anyway for purposes of this... already cuts it down a lot, maybe work on the infrastructure a bit first s.t. final science map is no longer duplicated?

+`cset_intern_jms727.acronym_to_funder_all` lists all the acronym-funder relationships.

 ### Limitations